M-o-liver/TEWTSIM/README.md

 ## Installation Instructions

-Steps (WINDOWS ONLY, Database must be reconfigured for Linux use):
+Steps (WINDOWS ONLY, database may require reconfiguration for Linux use):
 1. Install XAMPP.
 Only install Apache2, PHP, and MySQL/MariaDB
 2. Git Clone https://github.com/M-o-liver/TEWTSIM to the 'htdocs' folder
 3. Begin the XAMPP control panel